cloudsociety/Component-Library/README.md

 The library is built in Storybook.
 The fastest way to see what components are available is to `npm install` and `npm run storybook`.

 This isn't designed to be used directly inside a project.
 Instead, copy the component folder you need into your project.

+**Don't copy _everything_ from src/components to your project unless you're absolutely sure you'll be using everything.**

+## What's here

+In the src/component directory, you'll find:

+- Form Elements
+    - Button
+- Interactions
+    - CollapsibleSection
+    - Drawer
+    - Modal
+- Layouts
+    - LayoutCover
+    - LayoutSidebar
+    - LayoutSwitcher
+    - ViewportPad

+Feel free to create a PR if there are others that should be here... or if a current component requires a change to align with new information.

 ## The styles down work in my project!